Coming Home (Keith Urban song)

-"Coming Home" is a song recorded by New Zealand-born Australian country music artist Keith Urban featuring American singer Julia Michaels, released in March 2018 as the second single from Urban's 2018 album Graffiti U. The artists co-wrote the song with Nicolle Galyon and J.R.
+"Coming Home" is a song recorded by Australian and American country music artist Keith Urban featuring American singer Julia Michaels, released in March 2018 as the second single from Urban's 2018 album Graffiti U. The artists co-wrote the song with Nicolle Galyon and J.R.
 Rotem, with Merle Haggard receiving songwriting credits for the sampling of his 1968 single "Mama Tried".
 Urban and Rotem are also the producers.

 Background and composition

 Urban told Billboard he enlisted Michaels "to help [him] flesh out a few little bits and pieces, and then she had this cool bridge idea and she sang that, so she ended up on the song.
 It's a very specific piece, drawing from very different places from Merle to Julia to J.R. to what [he does], all coming together."

 The song contains a sample of "Mama Tried" by Merle Haggard.
 Urban sought approval from Haggard's widow, Theresa, and his son, Ben, for the use of the guitar riff.